 Because the decision whether to participate in the Stock Option Exchange Program is completely voluntary, we are not able to predict who will participate or how may options any particular group of employees will elect to exchange.

 Also, as previously stated, our six most senior executive officers are not eligible to participate in the program.
-Since these six include all of our name executive officers, no named executive officer will be eligible for the exchange.
+Since these six include all of our named executive officers, no named executive officer will be eligible for the exchange.
 The following table indicates the maximum number of options that would be cancelled and the maximum number that would be reissued assuming all of the persons within the indicated groups elect to participate in the exchange program.

-Name Maximum Number of Shares of Stock Underlying Existing Options that will be Cancelled Maximum Number of Shares of Stock Underlying New Options · All Executive Officers/1/ All employees (other than executive officers) as a group 1,620,835 29,732,298 1,036,606 19,212,972
+Maximum Number of Shares of Stock Underlying Existing Options that Maximum Number of Shares of Stock Underlying New Name will be Cancelled Options All Executive Officers/1/ 1,620,835 1,036,606 group 29,732,298 19,212,972